Is It Normal to Get Depressed or Anxious as You Age?

 Most older adults are not depressed, Dr. Havemann says.

 Dr. Havemann says pre-existing depression and anxiety, as well as bereavement – which naturally occurs more often with advancing age – also contribute.
-Increasing insomnia also is a factor.
+Increasing insomnia is also a factor.

 Brain-body changes can cause depression that occurs for the first time later in life.